 Punitive damages can only be granted in a case where the accident was the result of one party being impaired by drugs or alcohol.
 This form of compensation for a victim is meant to punish the defendant for their reckless behavior.
 To recover punitive damages in a drunk driving case, the plaintiff must be able to prove that the accident occurred because of the other party’s willful misconduct.
 Punitive damages are only available in personal injury cases, and cannot be collected as part of a wrongful death claim.

 Driving under the influence of drugs or alcohol is dangerous and can turn the lives of everyone involved completely upside down.
 We are passionate and dedicated to representing victims of drunk driving crashes.
-Please contact the Butler Law Firm if you want to discuss the drunk driving case that involved you or your family member.
+Please contact Butler Kahn if you want to discuss the drunk driving case that involved you or your family member.
 We’re here to give you the help and support you need.